nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 </table>
 </div>

-<sup><b>1</b></sup> Where the medication type is Prescribed Elsewhere the prescribing agency (type of organisation responsible for authorising and issuing the medication) **MUST** be included with the type of Prescribed Elsewhere e.g. ‘Prescribed Elsewhere – Dentist’.
+<sup><b>1</b></sup> Where the medication type is Prescribed Elsewhere the prescribing agency (type of organisation responsible for authorising and issuing the medication) **MUST** be included with the type of Prescribed Elsewhere - for example, ‘Prescribed Elsewhere – Dentist’.

 ## Current Repeat Medication##

 ### Clinical narrative ###

 A list of repeat drugs or other forms of medicines that are currently being used to treat or prevent disease for the patient.
-This may also include PRN occasional use medication e.g. EpiPen, antihistamines, monitoring or continence products etc.
+This may also include PRN occasional use medication - for example, EpiPen, antihistamines, monitoring or continence products.

 ### Purpose ###